RockefellerArchiveCenter/gdpr-report/index.md

 This report summarizes the main components of the EU’s new major data privacy legislation, specifies how it applies to archives, and recommends specific actions for the Rockefeller Archive Center to be in compliance with the Regulation and with good privacy practices in general.

 The GDPR applies to the RAC in two distinct ways: 1) the management of archival data, for which the Regulation specifies exemptions to many of its requirements based on “archiving in the public interest,” and 2) the management of our users’ data.
 For the first, no major changes are recommended to our current practices, although we should continue to be transparent about our public mission, make sure our collection policy is available and up-to-date, and stay current on practices related to balancing privacy and access in archives.
 For the second, this report details several recommendations aimed at understanding what personal data we collect about users, minimizing collection of that data, and clearly informing users about our data collection practices.

-This report is not a legal analysis or risk assessment.

-Note to Readers: This report was prepared by Rockefeller Archive Center staff and is based on an extensive literature review, conversations with external GDPR experts, and internal discussions with RAC stakeholders.
+*Note to Readers: This report was prepared by Rockefeller Archive Center staff and is based on an extensive literature review, conversations with external GDPR experts, and internal discussions with RAC stakeholders.
 The findings and recommendations contained in this report reflect the RAC’s most informed determination as to how GDPR applies to the RAC’s own particular use case and mission, as of this writing.
 We are providing public access to this report for informational and educational purposes only.
-It should not be construed as legal advice or used as the sole basis for risk assessment or action by other institutions.
+It should not be construed as legal advice or used as the sole basis for risk assessment or action by other institutions.*

 ## Regulation Overview